votingworks/vxsuite-complete-system/README.md

 ## High-level Contracts

-Each front-end system, e.g. `bmd`, `bas`, etc., and each module, e.g. `module-smartcards`, `module-scan`, etc., should be an application that can be built using `make build`, and then run using `make run`.
+Each frontend app, e.g. `apps/vx-scan/frontend`, etc., and each service, e.g. `apps/vx-scan/backend`, `services/smartcards`, etc., should be an
+application that can be built using `make build`, and then run using `make run`.

-## Code Layout & Build

-Each component is a git submodule.
-We use submodules here because they are exactly what we need: a pointer to a particular commit of each of the combined repositories.

-We use git submodules here for the components, for the express purpose that we never want to update one of the components without explicitly checking that all the modules work well together.

 ## Acknowledgments